twg-group/nestjs-logger/README.md

 4. **Structured Data**: Pass objects as message content, not as parameters
 5. **Parameters as Strings**: Pass additional context as string parameters (e.g., 'userId:123')
 6. **Avoid Object Parameters**: Don't pass objects as parameters - they will display as [object Object]
+7. **Builder Pattern**: Use method chaining for complex logger configuration
+8. **Production Settings**: Use compact JSON format in production for better performance and logging system compatibility
+9. **Development Settings**: Enable pretty printing in development for better readability
-7. **Global Configuration**: Configure logger at application level for consistency
+10. **Global Configuration**: Configure logger at application level for consistency

 ## License